akuity/kargo/docs/docs/15-concepts.md

 ### `Project` Resources

-As of Kargo `v0.4.0`, each Kargo project is represented by a cluster-scoped Kubernetes resource of type `Project`.
+Each Kargo project is represented by a cluster-scoped Kubernetes resource of type `Project`.
 Reconciliation of such a resource effects all boilerplate project initialization, including the creation of a specially-labeled `Namespace` with the same name as the `Project`.
 All resources belonging to a given `Project` should be grouped together in that `Namespace`.

 A minimal `Project` resource looks like the following: